 Whether stress helps or harms your body depends on many factors.
 One is whether your stress is acute or chronic.
 You know acute stress when you feel it--the way your heart races right after a car crash, or the sudden jolt of energy you get when you see a snake or spider.
 Acute stress goes away soon after the stressful cause is gone.
 But chronic stress is another story.
 The muscle pain that sets in after months of demanding work, the constant nausea you may feel during a financial crisis, and the uncontrolled weight gain you experience during a long, unhappy relationship can all be signs of chronic stress.

 Stress refers to any thought, situation, or event that provokes anger, nervousness, or frustration.
 Different things stress different people out.
 For some it could be a traumatic breakup.
 For others it could be a poor job performance.
-Still others may feel stress when something reminds them of a trauma.
+Still others may feel stress when something reminds them of a past trauma.

 When it comes to stress, everything begins in your brain.
 When you are confronted with danger, like nearly being hit by a car, your brain sends a distress signal to a part of the brain called the hypothalamus.
 This is where your brain calls the shots for your automatic functions, sending orders to the rest of your body.
 When you're stressed, adrenaline signals your body to rev up its heartbeat, blood pressure, and breathing.
 Your senses become sharper, and your brain becomes more alert.